OpenSpace/openspace.github.io/docs/users/navigation/joysticks.md

 | PS | NA |

 ## SpaceMouse
 The SpaceMouse is a joystick with 6 degrees of freedom that is sold by the company [3Dconnexion](https://3dconnexion.com/uk/spacemouse/).
 There are a few different versions of it and therefore there are a few different versions of the asset files that specify the navigation.
-The versions that are currently supported (as of release 0.18.0) is the SpaceMouse Compact <code>(data/assets/util/joysticks/space-mouse-compact.asset)</code> and the SpaceMouse Enterprise <code>(data/assets/util/joysticks/space-mouse-enterprise.asset)</code>, both of which can be in wireless mode <code>(data/assets/util/joysticks/space-mouse-compact-wireless.asset and data/assets/util/joysticks/space-mouse-enterprise-wireless.asset</code>).
+The versions that are currently supported (as of release 0.18.0) is the SpaceMouse Compact <code>(space-mouse-compact.asset)</code> and the SpaceMouse Enterprise <code>(space-mouse-enterprise.asset)</code>, both of which can be in wireless mode <code>(space-mouse-compact-wireless.asset and space-mouse-enterprise-wireless.asset</code>).
 The image below is a map of the different movements of the SpaceMouse and a translation from the terminology used by 3Dconnexion (3D) and the terminology used by OpenSpace (OS).

 ![](images/spacemouse-map.png)